Mikeson20/MazePathFinderCpp/README.md

 # MazePathFinderCpp
-Agent naviagtes a maze: NOT FINISHED
+Agent naviagtes a maze: NOT FINISHED.
+Does work though
 Please Read Wiki